This is a universal crisis and, for some children, the impact will be lifelong.

 The potential losses that may accrue in learning for today’s young generation, and for the development of their human capital, are hard to fathom.
-Schools for more than 168 million children globally have been completely closed for almost an entire year due to COVID-19 lockdowns, as of March 2020.
-Furthermore, around 214 million children globally – or 1 in 7 – have missed more than three-quarters of their in-person learning.
+Schools for more than 168 million children globally have been completely closed for almost an entire year due to COVID-19 lockdowns in 2020.

-While children appear to be largely spared the direct mortality impacts of COVID-19, the indirect effects stemming from strained health systems and disruptions to life-saving health services such as immunization and antenatal care, can result in devastating increases in child deaths.
-The pandemic threatens to reverse decades of progress made around the world toward eliminating preventable child deaths.
+While children appear to be largely spared the direct mortality impacts of COVID-19, the indirect effects stemming from strained health systems and disruptions to life-saving health services such as immunization and antenatal care, can result in devastating increases in child mortality.

 Today, more vulnerable children are becoming malnourished due to the deteriorating quality of their diets and the multiple shocks created by the pandemic and its containment measures.
 Efforts to mitigate the transmission of COVID-19 are disrupting food systems, upending health and nutrition services, devastating livelihoods, and threatening food security.